 Dutch Culture From Foreign Perspectives

-A couple of international students were asked five or six years ago to write something about their interpretation of Dutch Culture.
+A group of international students were asked a few years ago to write something about their interpretation of Dutch Culture.
 I managed to get a hold of these.
 Below you can find small excepts of what they wrote:

 Excerpt 1